 Price: Coffee starts at €2.20.
 Any other drink is around €4 or €5.

-Home-made cakes between €2 and €7.
+Home-made cakes between €3 and €7.

-What we like: Plant-based milk options.
-Atypical decoration.
+• Plant-based milk options.

-Website: http://www.onicoffeeshop.com/ (in French only)
+Website (in French only)

 In this youth hostel pub, you will get free access to the wifi and comfortable seats and couches to chill or work.
 There are sockets for the customers and the coffee tastes really good.